-When we first moved to Los Angeles six years ago, we often went to Grub for brunch.
+When we first moved to Los Angeles six years ago, we often went to Grub Restaurant for brunch.
 Housed in a 1920’s duplex, the vibe is home-y and chill.

 The place is so cozy at night – and reservations for four were a cinch!

-A very generous portion of herb-seasoned beets with fresh basil, spiced pecans…
+It’s a very generous portion of herb-seasoned beets with fresh basil, spiced pecans…

-…Mixed Greens tossed in Balsamic Molasses Vinaigrette
+…Mixed Greens tossed in Balsamic Molasses Vinaigrette.

-Tried a bite of Patrick’s potatoes…
+Next, a bite of Patrick’s potatoes…

-…and Johanna’s Mac-n-Cheese with Jalapeño-Bacon
+…and Johanna’s Mac and Cheese with Jalapeño-Bacon.

 I taste-tested it to make sure there was none on the new version…

-…stole some Black Pepper Potato Chips too
+…stole some Black Pepper Potato Chips too.